TephlonDude/n8n-pi/docs/Install.md

 For those of you who need a bit more detail, here are the instructions for you.
 They are based specifically on installation from a Windows 10 system.

 >**P.S.** If anyone wants to contribute detailed instructions on how to do this from a different OS (i.e. Mac or Linux, I'd be happy to put it on here and give you the credit!)
-### Build Raspbian Lite microSD card
+### Build Raspberry Pi OS Lite microSD card
-1. Download a copy of the [Raspian Lite image](https://www.raspberrypi.org/downloads/raspbian/).
-All testing and builds for this project have been done with the Raspbian Buster Lite image released on 2020-02-13.
+1. Download a copy of the [Raspberry Pi OS Lite image](https://www.raspberrypi.org/downloads/raspbian/).
+All testing and builds for this project have been done with the Raspberry Pi OS Buster Lite image released on 2020-02-13.
 1. Write the recently downloaded image to a microSD card.
 1. When the image has been completely written to the microSD card, remove it from your system
 #### References